issacdowling/selfhostedsmarthomeguide/README.md

 In this section, we'll add to the intentHandler, allowing it to grab the IDs of the songs you want to play, and shuffle them if necessary.

-Firstly, run `~/rhasspy3/.venv/bin/pip install thefuzz` to install the library we'll be using for searching.
+Firstly, run `~/rhasspy3/.venv/bin/pip install thefuzz python-Levenshtein` to install the library we'll be using for searching.